Virginia Tech®home

 To Register:

 Please contact Brian Bond, bbond@vt.edu with questions or to register for the course.
-The cost to attend is $50 and covers the Bell Museum entrance fee.
+The cost to attend is $75.
 This course has been submitted for AIA CES credit.

 Learning objectives: